-The annual survey, now in its eighth year, offers a perspective on the region's economic competitiveness and the issues that will affect the business community in the coming year.
-The survey, which was conducted in December 2017, polled 124 chamber members.
-Elif Sen, a senior economic analyst with the Philadelphia Fed, presented the results today at the chamber's Economic Outlook event at the Hyatt at The Bellevue in Philadelphia.
+The annual survey, now in its ninth year, offers a perspective on the region's economic competitiveness and the issues that will affect the business community in the coming year.
+The survey, which was conducted in December 2018, polled 113 chamber members.
+Ryotaro Tashiro, a regional economic advisor with the Philadelphia Fed, presented the results today at the chamber's Economic Outlook event at the Hyatt at The Bellevue in Philadelphia.

-When asked what are the most important problems currently facing their businesses, respondents identified domestic competition, labor quality, and the cost of wages and benefits as their top concerns.
+When asked about the most important problems currently facing their businesses, the respondents identified wages, labor quality, and domestic competition as their top concerns.

 For more information, visit the Chamber of Commerce for Greater Philadelphia's website.

 The Federal Reserve Bank of Philadelphia helps formulate and implement monetary policy, supervises banks and bank and savings and loan holding companies, and provides financial services to depository institutions and the federal government.
 Serving eastern Pennsylvania, southern New Jersey, and Delaware, the Federal Reserve Bank of Philadelphia is one of 12 regional Reserve Banks that, together with the Board of Governors in Washington, D.C., make up the Federal Reserve System.